Sunday, May 19, 2024

 do bruises or beards

-begin to masquerade as faith
+then try to reign as faith

 or even masculinity?